 After assigning your shortcuts, it takes some time to remember them and build up the muscle memory.
 To help with this, there is a general HUD that you can activate in Console and put to one side.
 This shows what shortcuts you have assigned across the device.
 You can even set which of those actions are visible and hide the more obvious ones.
 When you press a button or rotate a dial, the function will be highlighted in the list.

 Then there is Demo Mode, a new feature that came with the recent update of Tourbox Console.
 This is specifically for those who record or scream demos who might want to display their actions.
 As someone who streams drawing hangouts and study sessions occasionally, I think this is a really interesting addition.
-What it does is add a stylized graphic of the Tourbox up on your screen where the buttons you interact with will light up, as well as displaying a log of the shortcuts you use.
+It adds a stylized graphic of the Tourbox up on your screen where the buttons you interact with will light up, as well as displaying a log of the recent actions you made.

 App compatibility